ABOUT OUR ORGANIZATION

 IPPA provides services and programs through checkoff and noncheckoff programs.
 Pork producers pay 40 cents per $100 value into the national pork checkoff program for each pig marketed.
 For example a pork producer marketing a 250 lb. hog at $40/cwt. would pay about 40 cents per pig into the checkoff program.
 The pork checkoff funds activities such as: pork promotion, education to consumers, teachers, and producers, youth programs, and research on pork related issues.

-Noncheckoff programs are funded by membership dues and proceeds from the Pork Patio at the Illinois State Fair and from the IL Pork Expo, held at the Peoria Civic Center during the end of January each year.
+Noncheckoff programs are funded by membership dues and proceeds from the Pork Patio at the Illinois State Fair and from the Illinois Pork Expo, held annually at the Prairie Capital Convention Center in Springfield.
 Non-checkoff programs focus on state and national legislative issues.
-IPPA works to represent pork producers’ best interest on issues of importance to pork producers and the pork industry.
+IPPA works to represent pork producers’ best interest on issues of importance to both producers and the industry.